jcdyer/boto/docs/source/boto_config_tut.rst

 The options are merged into a single, in-memory configuration that is available as :py:mod:`boto.config`.
-The :py:class:`boto.pyami.config.Config` class is a subclass of the standard Python :py:class:`ConfigParser.SafeConfigParser` object and inherits all of the methods of that object.
+The :py:class:`boto.pyami.config.Config` class is a subclass of the standard Python :py:class:`configparser.SafeConfigParser` object and inherits all of the methods of that object.
 In addition, the boto :py:class:`Config <boto.pyami.config.Config>` class defines additional methods that are described on the PyamiConfigMethods page.